Controversies of the 2006 United States Senate election in Virginia: Webb's Reagan ad

 On September 7, 2006, Webb released his first television advertisement.
 It featured footage of a 1985 speech by Ronald Reagan praising Webb at the secretary's alma mater, the United States Naval Academy in 1985.

 The next day, an official working for the Reagan Presidential Foundation faxed a letter to Webb's campaign on behalf of former first lady Nancy Reagan, urging them not to air the advertisement.
 In response, Webb told reporters that if Ronald Reagan had made any speeches about Allen his opponent's campaign would probably use them, too.
 "I would encourage them to try to go find some."

 The Webb advertisement also aired in Norfolk, Roanoke, and Northern Virginia.

 The Reagan Library has asked other political campaigns to pull advertising involving the former president's image.
 In 2004, it criticized the conservative Club for Growth for an advertisement comparing George W. Bush to Reagan.

-On September 15, 2006, a The Washington Post editorial supported Webb's advertisement and chided the Allen campaign for crying foul, saying that neither protest by Allen's campaign or Reagan's Library (later corrected to the Reagan Presidential Foundation) has any merit:
+On September 15, 2006, a Washington Post editorial supported Webb's advertisement and chided the Allen campaign for crying foul, saying that neither protest by Allen's campaign or Reagan's Library (later corrected to the Reagan Presidential Foundation) has any merit: